Quake4/MindMiner/Config.md

 Look like this "PoolName.config.txt".

-Any pool has this config:
+Any pool has this config (exlude ApiPoolsProxy, see it section):
 ```json
 {
     "AverageProfit": "1 hour 30 min",